webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

 ```

 Because, as you can see above, the `device.queue.xxx` functions happen on
-a "queue" but the `pass.xxx` functions just encode a command in the the command buffer.\
+a "queue" but the `pass.xxx` functions just encode a command in the command buffer.\
 When we actually call `submit` with our command buffer,
 the only thing in our buffer would be the last values we wrote.

-We could change it to this
+We could change it to this.

 ```js
     // BAD!
 Slow!